arvimal/BootCamp/001-Distributed_Systems/Distributed Systems - Notes.md

 PAXOS is a suite of algorithms that is commonly used for agreeing on something, in Distributed Systems.

-Ceph uses PAXOS to agree upon consen
+Ceph uses PAXOS to agree upon consensus for the Monitor nodes.

+And i